eficode-academy/oidc-oauth2-katas/setting-up-keycloak.md

 # Setting up KeyCloak

 This guide describes how to create a realm in KeyCloak, add a user and a client configuration.
-This guide does not describe how to deploy KeyCloak.
+This guide does not cover how to deploy KeyCloak.
 You must have an URL for KeyCloak before using this guide.
 If you are participating in an Eficode training, the URL will look like the following: